fabricjs/fabricjs.github.io/src/content/docs/docs/Old docs/gotchas.md

 ```
 For more information and detailed explanation, check the [dedicated caching page](/docs/old-docs/fabric-object-caching/).

 ### Objects have a transparent stroke of width 1 by default

+By default, objects have a transparent stroke of width 1 that shift their bounding box by 0.5 pixel horizontally and vertically from the fill.

+This is not apparent if you work with rect that have sizes of 200-300 and above, but when dealing with small rectangle this gap is clear and when streching the rectangle in one direction only is even more evident.

+This gap is the stroke, the border that is being drawn transparent.

-By default, objects have a transparent stroke of width 1 that shift them by 0.5 pixel horizontally and vertically.
-This will make hard for you to position objects at exact position.
-There are a couple of reason for this: - if it had no strokeWidth, setting stroke color would bring no results - SVG have the same default so for svg import it made sense to do so - Before fabric v1.5 stroke wasn't part of the control bounding box and position so this wasn't an issue.
+There are a couple of reason for this:
+- if it had no strokeWidth, setting stroke color would bring no results
+- SVG have the same default so for svg import it made sense to do so
+- Before fabric v1.5 stroke wasn't part of the control bounding box and position so this wasn't an issue.

 To remove the stroke:

 ```js
 rect.set('strokeWidth', 0);